-Q{MILLER} is the charge the MOSFET needs for the switching event.
+$Q{MILLER}$ is the charge the MOSFET needs for the switching event.

-I{GATE} is the driver current setting.
+$I{GATE}$ is the driver current setting.

 The chopper frequency is typically slightly above the audible range, around 18 kHz to 40 kHz.
 The lower limit for the slope is dictated by the reverse recovery time of the MOSFET internal diodes, unless additional Schottky diodes are used in parallel to the MOSFETs source-drain diode.
-For most applications a switching time between 20ns and 250ns is sufficient
+For most applications a switching time between 20ns and 250ns is best.